thatblindgeye/thatblindgeye/README.md

 When I'm not coding, I most enjoy flexing my creative muscles by playing in and running D&D campaigns. :game_die:

 For the campaign that I run, I took bits and pieces of a homebrew to design my own set of homebrew rules, which proved to be a lengthy process (2+ years to get the rules in a playable state).
-Collaborating with friends/players to create a story together, built from the ground up by nothing but our imaginations, and having endless possibilities...
-I guess getting into coding was only :game_die: natural. :game_die:
+Collaborating with friends/players to create something together, built from the ground up by nothing but our imaginations, and having endless possibilities...
+I guess learning to become a web developer was only :game_die: natural. :game_die:

 ---